SAP/luigi/docs/luigi-compound-container-api.md

 ### viewurl

-The URL used for the renderer
+The URL used for the rendere

 Type: [string](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/String)